wso2/docs-is/en/docs/develop/apis/idp-session-extender-endpoint.md

-# Identity Provider Session Extending API
+# Identity Provider Session Extend API

 !!! info
     To access this API, use the following endpoint URL.